awsdocs/amazon-rds-user-guide/doc_source/USER_CopySnapshot.md

    Specify this option if you are copying a snapshot from one AWS Region to another, and your DB instance uses a non\-default option group\.

-   If your source DB instance uses Transparent Data Encryption for Oracle or Microsoft SQL Server, you must specify this option when copying across regions\.
+   If your source DB instance uses Transparent Data Encryption for Oracle or Microsoft SQL Server, you must specify this option when copying across Regions\.
 For more information, see [Option Group Considerations](#USER_CopySnapshot.Options)\.

 1. \(Optional\) Select **Copy Tags** to copy tags and values from the snapshot to the copy of the snapshot\.